Music Demixing Challenge 2021: Leaderboards and Challenge Rounds

 \section{Leaderboards and Challenge Rounds}

-In the interest of fairness, we designed two different leaderboards for the MDX Challenge:
+For a fair comparison between systems trained with different data, we designed two different leaderboards for the MDX Challenge:

-\begin{itemize} \item \textbf{Leaderboard A} lists systems that were trained exclusively on MUSDB18-HQ~\cite{MUSDB18HQ}\footnote{Participants were encouraged to use MUSDB18-HQ opposed to MUSDB18, as the former is not limited to 16kHz, a limit imposed by the audio codec of MUSDB18.
+\begin{itemize} \item \textbf{Leaderboard A} accepted MSS systems that are trained exclusively on MUSDB18-HQ~\cite{MUSDB18HQ}\footnote{Participants were encouraged to use MUSDB18-HQ as opposed to MUSDB18, as the former is not limited to 16kHz, a limit imposed by the audio codec of MUSDB18.
 Nevertheless, systems trained on MUSDB18 were also eligible for leaderboard A as MUSDB18 can be seen as a ``derived'' version of MUSDB18-HQ.}.
+Our main purpose was to give everyone the opportunity to start training a MSS model and take part in the competition, independently on the data they have.
+On top of that, since MUSDB18-HQ is the standard training dataset for MSS in literature, models trained with it can also be compared with the current state-of-the-art in publications, by evaluating their performance on the test set of MUSDB18-HQ and using the metrics included in the BSS Eval v4 package, as done for example by \cite{defossez2021hybrid} and \cite{kim2021kuielab}.

-This dataset has become the standard in literature as it is free to use and gives anyone the possibility to start training MSS models. \item \textbf{Leaderboard B} did not pose any constraints on the used training dataset.
+\item \textbf{Leaderboard B} did not pose any constraints on the used training dataset.
 This allowed participants to train bigger models, exploiting the power of all the data at their disposal. \end{itemize}

-In order to avoid some participants overfitting to the MDXDB21 dataset, we split the dataset into three equal-sized parts and designed two challenge rounds: in the first round, participants could access the scores of their models computed only on the first portion of MDXDB21.
+To avoid some participants overfitting to the MDXDB21 dataset, we split the dataset into three equal-sized parts and designed two challenge rounds: in the first round, participants could access the scores of their models computed only on the first portion of MDXDB21.
 In the second round, the second portion of MDXDB21 was added to the evaluation and participants could see how well their models generalized on new data.
 After the challenge ended, the overall score was computed on all songs\footnote{ We excluded three songs, which we used for demo purposes, e.g., to provide feedback to the participants about their submissions on AIcrowd.
 These three songs are SS\_008, SS\_015 and SS\_018.}.
 These overall scores were also used for the final ranking of the submissions.